 Help Desk & Infrastructure Communication Technology (ICT)

-Led by Devindra Jagmohan, this team consists of Lionel Bergeron, Gregory Russell, and Diana Scott.
+Led by Devindra Jagmohan, this team consists of Madeline Castro, Jose Escuerdo, Gregory Russell, Charles Thornton, and Ada Uruchima.
 The Help Desk is responsible for the first line of support for user inquiries, and ICT provides the underlying infrastructure for the College (servers/systems, networking, and telecommunications).
 The Help Desk also coordinates equipment requests and event support.

 They support you!
 If the Help Desk can’t resolve your call, they know who in IT will be able to!
 The Help Desk is primarily responsible to respond to “how to…” questions when using the computers, phones, and other technical equipment.